burrahey/scheduler/notes.md

 Notes
-- when a shift is added, we look for a schedule
-- when a schedule is not found, we say please make a schedule first
-- when a schedule is found, we add the shift to that schedule

 - develop a regular shifts index page (maybe enter a date range) - maybe 'search'

 - you should be able to click the schedule to add, edit or delete a shift WITHOUT an employee.
 SHIFTS CONTROLLER!